alexakimenko/alexakimenko.github.io/_posts/2016-09-18-time-series-forecasting.markdown

 ### Final results

-Totally was created around 2k models, which wont’t fit to any chart unless you clusterize them:), so only main algorithms were presented below:
+Totally was created around 2k models, which wont’t fit to any chart unless you clusterize them:), so only main algorithms are presented below:

 ![final results](https://raw.githubusercontent.com/alexakimenko/treemap/master/Forecasting_daily/final%20results.png "Main models, MSE")

 ### Summary

 As a result of testing, weighted penalized regression was chosen as base algorithm with `α=0` (ridge regression)  and `λ=0.005`.
 Observation period was set as 2 years.